Wellsboro Social Club Happenings

 Hello all.
 Hope everyone has been fine and ready for some activity at the Wellsboro Social Club.

-The Wellsboro Social Club hired Ron Bower as our chef.
-He has daily specials from 4-9 p.m.
-We have a Friday and Saturday dinner menu which has an appetizers of steamed clams or a fried sampler platter; main courses of: beer battered or broiled fish, 12 ounce ball tip sirloin steak, 8 ounce steak with shrimp, prime rib in 8 or 12 ounces, barbecue smoke house ribs in either a half or full rack or broiled shrimp or chicken alfredo over pasta.
-All dinners come with choice of two sides.
-We also have dessert.
+The Wellsboro Social Club has daily specials from 4-9 p.m. from our kitchen.
+If you have Facebook, “Like” the Wellsboro Social Club to get the daily specials and events happening.
+We have a Friday and Saturday dinner menu which is appetizers: steamed clam, fried sampler platter; main course: beer battered or broiled fish, ball tip sirloin steak, steak with shrimp, prime rib, barbecue smokehouse ribs, or broiled shrimp or chicken Alfredo over pasta.
+All dinners come with choice of two sides; dessert is also available.
 Come out and try our new menu items.

-The monthly membership meeting is 6 p.m.
-June 16.
-Come out and find out what is happening and support your club.
-Trivia will be June 16 at 6:30 p.m.
+The monthly membership meeting was June 16 at 6 p.m.
+Come to the meetings and find out what is happening and support your club.
+Karaoke is Friday, June 18, 7-10 p.m.

-We hope everyone has a great week.
-God bless the men and women of the armed forces, both past and present.
-Thank you for our freedom.
+Hope everyone has a great week.
+God bless the men and women of the armed forces past and present.